 While payment of the PRT fee is the responsibility of the graduate, it has been suggested that, where a new graduate is their Trainer’s Associate, all or part of the cost may be met by the Trainer and a number of Trainers do sponsor their graduates in this way.

 The PRT programme is normally completed within 12 months of registration on the scheme.
 However, this can be extended where there are mitigating circumstances.

 The cost of providing the RCC PRT programme

 Provisional membership of the RCC and participation in the PRT postgraduate training programme go hand-in-hand.
-Provisional members pay an enrolment fee of £250, which can normally be paid in 12 monthly payments of £20.83 per month (£250 for the year) and this includes provision of many of the RCC’s usual membership benefits, and provision of the PRT programme.
-We are often asked about the cost of providing the PRT programme.
+Provisional members pay an enrolment fee of £250, which can normally be paid in 12 monthly payments of £20.83 per month.
+This fee includes the RCC’s usual membership benefits, and provision of the PRT programme.
+This document outlines the costs of the PRT programme.
 Note that appropriate documentation of your participation in the PRT programme will ensure you meet all your GCC CPD requirements for at least one year – full guidance provided.